ds-modules/curriculum-guide/_sources/workflow/accessibility.md

 #### Export notebook to html format:

 The editable notebook format (.ipynb) is inaccessible for screen readers and keyboard navigation.
-Lot of effort has been made to Lab 4 and Notbook 7 to overcome some of the barriers to accessibility.
+Much effort has been made to Lab 4 and Notbook 7 to overcome some of the barriers to accessibility.
 However, it is still not 100% accessible at the moment.
-To improve the readability of the notebooks, It is recommended that .ipynb files are converted to .html files which are largely designed for webinterface and has a more accessible experience.
+To improve the readability of the notebooks, It is recommended that .ipynb files are converted to .html files which are largely designed for web interface and has a more accessible experience.
 PDFs are generally inaccessible in comparison to html format from a readability standpoint.

 [Nbconvert](https://github.com/jupyter/nbconvert) is a  tool that converts notebooks to various formats including html which improves readability.
 The command for converting notebooks from .ipynb to html is